10 Lyme Regis Restaurants and Cafes That’ll Leave You Hungry for Seconds

 • Vegetarian-friendly, vegan and gluten-free options available

-Pic Credit: Love Lyme Regis/Good Food Cafe
+Pic credit: Love Lyme Regis/Good Food Cafe

-Lyme Regis Restaurants We Love
+Lyme Regis Restaurants We Love | No. 10

-The Harbour Inn, 23 Marine Parade, DT7 3JF
+23 Marine Parade, DT7 3JF

 Best For: Beachfront Dining